open-mmlab/mmpose/docs/en/migration.md

 In addition to these commonly used backbones, you can easily use backbones from repositories in the OpenMMLab ecosystem such as MMClassification, which all share the same config system and provide pre-trained weights.

-It should be emphasized that if you add a new backbone, you need to register it at:
+It should be emphasized that if you add a new backbone, you need to register it by doing:

 ```Python
 @MODELS.register_module()